-Objective management works from the premise of a Mission Statement that may require several goals to complete its mission.
+Objective management works from the premise of a Mission Statement that may require several goals to complete its purpose.

 Components of a good plan:

-- The to-do statements are the basis of making each objective a reality.
+- The 'To-do' statements are the basis of making each objective a reality.
+They are measured by time and cost to complete.

-- The to-do's completion in an objective provides an understanding of the objective as a component of a coordinated effort to reach a goal within a plan that makes up a mission statement.
-(It obviously, has a measurable time period and a cost associated with it to make the goal obtainable.)
+- The To-Do's completion in an objective provides an understanding of the objective as a component of a coordinated effort to reach a goal within a plan that makes up a mission statement.
+(Obviously, it has a measurable time period and a cost associated with it to make the goal obtainable.)

 - Time frames may be overlapping or be in rapid succession while working on completing the process of objective goal obtainment.
 (The budgeting process matches the requirement.)